dhruvroytalukdar/Heart-Wave/README.md

 # Heart-Wave
-This is a swing function to create a heart wave.
+This is a swing application to create a heart wave.